 Professor Andrew Chi-chih Yao was born in Shanghai and grew up in Taiwan.
 He received a Bachelor of Science in Physics from National Taiwan University, a doctorate degree in Physics from Harvard University, and another one in Computer Science from the University of Illinois.
 Professor Yao served on the faculty at MIT, Stanford, UC Berkeley and Princeton University.
 He left Princeton to join Tsinghua University and founded the world-renowned research center, Institute for Interdisciplinary Information Sciences (IIIS).
 He is currently the Dean of IIIS.
 He is also a Distinguished Professor-at-Large at the Chinese University of Hong Kong.
 Professor Yao’s research interests are in the theory of computation and its applications.
 He received numerous honours and awards including the prestigious A.M.
 Turing Award 2000 for his groundbreaking contributions to the theory of computation, the George Polya Prize, the Donald E. Knuth Prize, and honorary degrees from leading universities in Hong Kong (CityU, UST, CU and PolyU), University of Waterloo, and the University of Macau.
 He is a member of the Chinese Academy of Sciences, and foreign member of the US National Academy of Sciences, and the American Academy of Arts and Sciences.

-Stochastic Modeling and Analysis, Stochastic Network Optimization, Machine Learning, Energy Management and Sharing Economy
+Stochastic Modeling and Analysis Optimization and Control Machine Learning and Sharing Economy

-Dr. Huang is an assistant professor at the Institute for Interdisciplinary Information Sciences at Tsinghua University, Beijing, China.
-He received his Ph.D. in EE from the University of Southern California in August 2011, and then worked as a postdoctoral researcher in the EECS dept. at University of California at Berkeley from July 2011 to August 2012.
-Dr. Huang has been a visiting scholar at the LIDS lab at MIT and at the EECS department at UC Berkeley, and a visiting professor at CUHK, Bell-labs France and Microsoft Research Asia.
+Dr. Huang is an associate professor at the Institute for Interdisciplinary Information Sciences at Tsinghua University Beijing China.
+He received his Ph.D. in EE from the University of Southern California in August 2011 and then worked as a postdoctoral researcher in the EECS dept. at University of California at Berkeley from July 2011 to August 2012.
+Dr. Huang has been a visiting scholar at the LIDS lab at MIT and at the EECS department at UC Berkeley and a visiting professor at CUHK Bell-labs France and Microsoft Research Asia.
 He was a visiting scientist at the Simons Institute at UC Berkeley in Fall 2016.
-Dr. Huang was selected into China’s Youth 1000-talent program in 2013, and received the outstanding teaching award from Tsinghua university in 2014.
+Dr. Huang received the outstanding teaching award from Tsinghua university in 2014.
 Dr. Huang has served as TPC members for several top-tier IEEE and ACM conferences.
-He was also the lead guest editor for the IEEE JSAC special issue on “Human-In-The-Loop Mobile Networks” in 2016, and an associate editor for ACM Transactions on Modeling and Performance Evaluation of Computing Systems since 2017.
+He was also the lead guest editor for the IEEE JSAC special issue on “Human-In-The-Loop Mobile Networks” in 2016 and an associate editor for ACM Transactions on Modeling and Performance Evaluation of Computing Systems since 2017.

 Distributed systems, Cloud computing, System monitoring and debugging, Big data, Data center networking